ben-wilson-github/bw_tools/docs/tool_documentation/layout.rst

 Evaluation Order
 ----------------
-The tool runs in several passes and is evaluated from left to right, top to bottom, meaning the deepest part of the network is resolved first.
+The tool runs in several passes and is evaluated from left to right, top to bottom, meaning the deepest part of the network is solved first.

 1. Sort nodes by their hierarchy.
 2. Apply mainline offsets, if Enable Offset Mainline is on.
 3. Align nodes vertically basee on their `Vertical Alignment Behavior`_.
 4. Apply node snapping, if Snap To Grid is on.
-5. Insert dot nodes, if `Straighten Connection Settings`_ is turned on.
+5. Insert dot nodes, if `Straighten Connection`_ is turned on.

 Layout Settings
 ---------------